-This post will consist of all the children who live at the newly-renovated Truth Home in Ongole, where there are 2 foster homes: Truth Yellow and Truth Orange.
+This post will consist of all the children who live at the newly-renovated Truth Home in Ongole, where there are 2 foster homes.
 Sponsorship helps SCH to be able to secure the proper medical care, as well as all the other essentials for living the happiest, healthiest life possible.

 From the Truth Home sponsorship page: